yamamo2shun1/CANDY_AVB/README.md

 ## Description
 This board is adopted Intel MAX10 series FPGA and Analog Devices SigmaDSP audio codec and then aimed at easier to prototyping and studying with a FPGA based on an audio signal and an ethernet.

+A FPGA board in the market is too simple(it has only GPIO ports and we have to make extended board by ourselves) or too high functionality (DDR memory, HDMI, Gigabit ethernet...).

-I wanted simple FPGA board for sound and music.
-So I started to develop this board.
+**I wanted simple FPGA board for sound and music.** So I started to develop this board.

 ## Specifications
 * FPGA: Intel 10M16SAU(MAX10) x1